Skip to main content

 onShippingOptionsChange: async (data) => {

-const { selectedShippingOption } = data;
+const { errors, selectedShippingOption } = data;

 // Update order with new shipping option